root-two/binary-sortable-hash/README.md

 ## Usage

-Hash a lat/lon array representing Röcken Germany

-`[10, -10, 10]` and then restore it, using different
+Hash a lat/lon array representing Röcken Germany `{lat: 51.2408, lon: 12.1161}` and then restore it, using different hash sizes.
-hash sizes.

 ```js